riteshsingh84/dotnetcore/COPILOT_SPACE.md

 - HTTPS only; HSTS in production.
 - Rate limiting/throttling for sensitive endpoints.
 - Log **without** PII; use correlation IDs for traceability.
+- Never hardcode API keys, passwords, or connection strings.
+Use environment variables or secure vaults.

 ---